-Jameson Currier is
+Jameson Currier is the

-short fiction has appeared in many literary magazines and Web sites, including OutsiderInk,
+fiction has appeared in many literary magazines and Web sites, including OutsiderInk,

 Velvet Mafia, Blithe House Quarterly, Absinthe Literary Review, Confrontation, Rainbow Curve, Christopher Street, Harrington

-Gay Men’s Fiction Quarterly, and the anthologies Men
+Gay Men’s Fiction Quarterly, and the anthologies Men on

-on Men 5, Best American Gay Fiction 3, Certain Voices, Boyfriends from Hell, Men Seeking Men, Mammoth Book of New Gay Erotica,
+Men 5, Best American Gay Fiction 3, Certain Voices, Boyfriends from Hell, Men Seeking Men, Mammoth Book of New Gay Erotica,

 Best Gay Erotica, Best American Erotica, Best Gay Romance, Best Gay Stories, Circa 2000, Rebel Yell, I Do/I Don't,